drdhaval2785/SanskritVerb/README.md

 10. go to `xampp/htdocs` directory
 11. Copy [`install.sh`](https://github.com/drdhaval2785/SanskritVerb/blob/master/install.sh) in that directory
 12. Click on `install.sh` (this will fetch the latest code and data for local usage)

+### Running the Code Locally with Docker (MacOS / Linux)

+1. Install [Docker](https://www.docker.com/) (can be done through Homebrew)
+2. Clone this repo and `cd` into it
+3. `docker build -t sanskrit-verb .`
+4. `docker run -p 3333:80 sanskrit-verb`
+5. Go to `localhost:3333/SanskritVerb`

+### Notes

+A research paper on the *subanta* generator which was presented at 16th World Sanskrit Conference can be found [here](http://www.sanskritworld.in/index/detailview/book_id/prakriyapradarshini).

 ### Changelog